 Although “fair” hips and elbows with a grade “1” are acceptable for breeding according to GRCA (The Golden Retriever Club of America), we have moved our bar a step higher.
 ALL of our dogs have hips in the good or excellent range and elbows that are graded as a “0” (the best possible score).
 We do YEARLY eye tests (and yes, we’ve retired a dog who passed an initial eye exam and later failed a yearly eye test).
 Our dogs have had DNA tests suggested by the GRCA and we only breed combinations with at least one “clear” on each of the DNA tests so none of our puppies can be affected by Ichthyosis, PRA 1, or PRA 2.
 Health is #1.

-Finally, all of our breeding dogs are BEAUTIFUL.
+The third distinction about Summer Brook Acres is that all of our breeding dogs are BEAUTIFUL.
 You must come to our home to totally appreciate this.
 However, pictures and conformation titles can give you a good idea.
 Many breeders have IABCA International Championships or championships from Eastern Europe.
 These titles can be earned at one weekend of shows with even a mediocre dog.
 Our dogs have titles that mean so much more in both obedience and conformation.
 See our Dog Titles page to learn what the most common titles are and how they are earned.

 Breeding Golden Retrievers from 100% Imported Lines